-1) Log into WebAdvisor.

-2) Click the link for Financial Aid Self-Service.

-3) Navigate to My Awards and accept/ decline your loans.

-4) Scroll to the bottom of the page to view your Loan Requirements Checklist.

-5) Complete the required steps on StudentAid.gov.

-6) If your parent(s) wish to borrow a Parent PLUS Loan, they must submit a PLUS Loan Application on StudentAid.gov. while the student remains enrolled on at least a half-time basis by contacting the loan servicer.
+- 1) Log into WebAdvisor. - 2) Click the link for Financial Aid Self-Service. - 3) Navigate to My Awards and accept/decline your loans. - 4) Scroll to the bottom of the page to view your Loan Requirements Checklist. - 5) Complete the required steps on StudentAid.gov. - 6) If your parent(s) wish to borrow a Parent PLUS Loan, they must submit a PLUS Loan Application on StudentAid.gov.

 - Standard repayment period is ten years, although extended repayment options are available. - Federal Direct Loans borrowed for an academic year must be disbursed in two equal disbursements.
 The first half will be disbursed to the school at the beginning of the fall semester and the second half will be disbursed at beginning of the spring semester. - Loan origination fees are calculated on the gross loan amount.
 Every disbursement will be reduced by the loan fee.
-Please be aware of loan fees when completing the "Financial Worksheet."
+Please be aware of loan fees when calculating the family's out-of-pocket costs.